 The Leeds International Piano Competition

 Founded in 1963 by Dame Fanny Waterman, The Leeds International Piano Competition is one of the world’s foremost music competitions.
-Former prize-winners include Radu Lupu, Murray Perahia, Denis Kozhukhin, Lars Vogt, Mitsuko Uchida, Sunwook Kim and Boris Berezovsky.
+Former prize-winners include Radu Lupu, Murray Perahia, Alim Beisembayev, Lars Vogt, Mitsuko Uchida, Sunwook Kim and Boris Berezovsky.

 Sharing the competition’s commitment to nurturing new talent and forging exceptional international careers, Askonas Holt has partnered with The Leeds since 2018, offering representation to one of the three prize-winners, alongside career guidance to the 24 pianists competing in the final rounds.